Eelis/GrappleMap/doc/windows-package-readme.txt

 grapplemap-editor operates on GrappleMap.txt, which is the database in (Unix) text format.

-grapplemap-dbtojs converts GrappleMap.txt to transitions.js, which is used by composer/diagram.
+grapplemap-dbtojs converts GrappleMap.txt to transitions.js, which is used by the composer and explorer.

 So the basic workflow at the moment is:
 	1. do some editing with grapplemap-editor, or by hand in GrappleMap.txt (using